Tombert/Resume/README.md

 nix develop
 ```

-if you just want a shell with texlive installed to hack on stuff.
+if you just want a shell with Typst installed to hack on stuff.

 #### Old way, Ubuntu, MacOS
-This is the fairly basic ModernCV template.
-On Ubuntu, you need to install LaTeX using the `texlive` package, along with the `texlive-latex-extra` package:
+This is a Typst resume  On Ubuntu, you need to install Typst using the `typst` package.

 ```
-sudo apt-get install texlive texlive-latex-extra
+sudo apt install typst
 ```

 On macOS:

 ```
-brew install texlive
+brew install typst
 ```

 Then you should be able to run it:

 ```
-pdflatex resume.tex
+typst compile template.typ --font-path fonts
 ```

 ...Or you could just download the PDF that's in the repo.
 That's cool too.